Boshruyeh: Population

-At the time of the 2006 National Census, the city's population was 13,778 in 3,638 households, when it was capital of the former Boshruyeh District of Ferdows County.
+At the time of the 2006 National Census, the city's population was 13,778 in 3,638 households, when it was capital of the former Boshruyeh District in Ferdows County.
 The following census in 2011 counted 15,318 people in 4,325 households, by which time the district had been separated from the county in the establishment of Boshruyeh County.
 Boshruyeh was transferred to the new Central District as the county's capital.
 The 2016 census measured the population of the city as 16,426 people in 4,973 households.

-Boshruyeh is between the cities of Ferdows and Tabas at the border of the Dasht-e Kavir.
-Near this city, there are old villages named Aresk, Raqqeh, Korond, Neigenan and Ghaniabad.
+Climate

 The weather usually is warm and in summer it is very hot.
 The average rain in a year is less than 150 mm.